spruceid/ssx/documentation/reference/ssx-serverless/ssx-serverless.ssxserver.signout.md

 ## SSXServer.signOut property

-Calls the delete function to delete the user's session
+Calls the delete function to delete the user's session.

 <b>Signature:</b>